Deceptive Sequential Decision-Making via Regularized Policy Optimization: Introduction

 \item We analytically bound the loss in total accumulated reward that is caused by behaving deceptively in terms of a user-specified parameter that is used to implement each type of deception (Theorems~\ref{thm:bound_div}, ~\ref{thm:bound_tar} and~\ref{thm:bound_equ}). \item We validate the deceptiveness and performance of our method in numerical simulations of a network defense problem, and we empirically assess deception/performance tradeoffs (Section~\ref{sec:result}). \end{itemize}

 Existing work in~\cite{kim2024defining} has presented related definitions of deception and empirical results for them, but to the best of our knowledge the current paper is the first to analytically characterize these types of deception and the tradeoffs they create.
+In addition, this work expands the empirical results by exploring deception and performance under different algorithms of inverse reinforcement learning, ensuring their reliability in applications.